Unforgettable Douro & Spectacular South of France with Lisbon

 Vega de Terrón

 Wake this morning in the city of Vega de Terrón, located on the border of Portugal and Spain and at the confluence of the Douro and Águeda rivers.
 This small town remains beautifully unspoiled, with quiet streets, lush landscapes and welcoming locals.
-It’s a popular gateway to the university town of Salamanca, which you will have the opportunity to explore today.
+It’s a popular gateway to the university town of Salamanca, which you will have the opportunity to explore.

 Scenic Freechoice: